-Clerk of trial court sends trial court record to Court of Appeals.
-Clerk of Court of Appeals notifies parties of the date on which record was filed.
+Clerk of trial court sends trial court record to the Appellant Court.
+The Clerk of the Appellant Court notifies parties of the date on which record was filed.

 File statement of questions presented and designation of contents of appendix.
 Rule 5A: 25.

 - Due no later than 15 days after trial court record filed.
-Filed in clerk’s office of Court of Appeals.
+Filed in clerk’s office of the Appellant Court